nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <include src="tp-timeline.md#lo-above-product" />
 </div>

 **We consider this iteration a 'practice' iteration**.
 Reason: As this is the first time your team is working on this codebase, we first focus on learning the workflow that you need to follow as a team.
-This practice iteration, we limit ourselves to some document updates only (to minimize the risk of breaking the codebase).
+In this practice iteration, we limit ourselves to some document updates only (to minimize the risk of breaking the codebase).

 Specifically, we start with a workflow practice session (in task {{ thumb_small("1") }}), and proceed to do some further documentation updates in tasks {{ thumb_small("2") }} and {{ thumb_small("3") }}.